Skip to main content

 import { UserRepository } from './user.repository.js';

-And don't forget to adjust our Services type:
+And don't forget to adjust the Services type:

 export interface Services {